|

 1957.
 After the "Holly" tour Buddy Dean Jennings was born, March 21, 1961.

 Waylon named him after Buddy Holly and James Dean.
+With the need to make ends met Waylon moved

 to Coolidge, Arizona, Maxine had relatives in Coolidge and Waylon knew people